MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-10.md

 # Closing Trial Balance (report)

-The *Closing Trial Balance* report shows this year's and last year's general ledger (G/L) account debit and credit balances.
+The **Closing Trial Balance** report shows this year's and last year's general ledger (G/L) account debit and credit balances.

-For income statement accounts, the balances are shown without closing entries.
+For income statement accounts, the report shows balances without closing entries.

-Closing entries are listed on a fictitious date that falls between the last day of one fiscal year and the first day of the next one.
+The report lists closing entries on a fictitious date between the last day of one fiscal year and the first day of the next.

 You typically post the closing of the income statement accounts at the end of a fiscal year.

-Use the report to help verifying that all financial transactions have been accurately recorded and that the total debits equal the total credits, ensuring the books are balanced before closing the financial year.
+Use the report to verify that all financial transactions are accurate and that the total debits equal the total credits, so you're sure the books balance before you close the financial year.

 ## Use cases